 Yes, the really organised will have done all their Christmas shopping months ago, rounding everything off in the Black Friday sales.
 But if you still haven’t shopped yet, follow along with me as I try to learn from old mistakes and the advice of people far smarter and chicer than I am to make this year’s festive shopping stress-free.

 First of all, take a leaf out of Santa’s book and make a list.
 Dedicate the most headspace to the people you’ll spend the actual day with and work out exactly what you’re going to buy before you leave the house.
 Not “make-up” for your sister, but “lipstick”.
 Not “something for work” for your dad, but a briefcase or a set off cuff links.
+Plus, if your dad loves gadgets, check out this list by Coolest Gadgets – it is filled with tech gift ideas that your father will love.
 Extra points for finding what you want online before hitting the shops.

 A good site to use if you are looking for some gift shopping inspiration is GiftUnicorn.
 They have so many different ideas and can even make suggestions for all your friends and family based on their occupation.
 So cool.